maddawgfeeps/racepass-rewards/README.md

 - SeasonPassMilestoneRewards.meta
 - TranslationDataAsset.json

-Within the dir of the python script.
+Put within the dir where the python script will be run.

 Usage : python .\racepassrewardsextract.py